CurveDocs/curve-docs/docs/autobribe/fee-splitter.md

                             raise "controller: not in factory"
                         extcall c.collect_fees()

             @nonreentrant
             @external
             def update_controllers():
                 """
-                @notice Update the list of controllers so that it corresponds to the list of controllers in the factory
+                @notice Update the list of controllers so that it corresponds to the list of controllers in the factory.
+                @dev The list of controllers can only add new controllers from the factory when updated.
                 """
                 old_len: uint256 = len(self.controllers)
                 new_len: uint256 = staticcall factory.n_collaterals()